sourceduty/Engines/README.md

 Another benefit of an active electromagnetic stator is that it can be designed to operate at variable speeds, making it suitable for use in applications where precise speed control is necessary.
 This type of motor also has a high power-to-weight ratio, which makes it ideal for use in transportation systems such as electric vehicles and hybrid cars.
 Overall, the active electromagnetic stator represents an innovative solution to traditional energy efficiency challenges faced by various industries and applications.

 #
+### SES Motor Innovation

+The SES (Self-Excited Stator) concept motor represents a significant leap in innovation by integrating an active electromagnetic stator that uses some of its generated electricity to sustain operation.
+This eliminates the reliance on external power sources, such as batteries or outlets, making it an energy-efficient and environmentally friendly solution.
+Its ability to operate independently in locations lacking reliable power or during crises, such as natural disasters, enhances its utility across industries.
+Furthermore, the SES concept showcases versatility, offering variable speed control and a high power-to-weight ratio.
+These features make it ideal for applications in transportation systems, robotics, and medical equipment, where precision and efficiency are paramount.

+Despite its potential, the SES motor is currently limited by technical design challenges and a lack of commercialization, resulting in uncertain cost implications.
+However, the integrated features—such as Hall effect sensors and the ability to generate high torque with minimal power consumption—suggest potential cost savings in energy usage and maintenance.
+As technology advances and the demand for energy-efficient solutions increases, the SES motor could emerge as a cost-effective and innovative solution for modern industrial and consumer needs.

+#
 ### Conceptual/Theoretical Motors

 | Conceptual/Theoretical Motor Type  | Description                                   | Key Theoretical Parts                      |